SpLD assessment tools

 Tests don't diagnose, people do'.
 An assessment is a differential diagnosis which uses a battery of tests to come to a conclusion about strengths and weaknesses and does not rely on any individual test for a diagnosis.
 Specialist Dyslexia Assessors do not only rely on the WRIT scores or a working memory deficit to make a diagnosis of dyslexia.
 They use data from other tests and take into account the verbal abilities of the student throughout the whole assessment process, noting receptive and expressive language skills.
 The assessment will also look at difficulties with working memory, phonological weakness and speed of processing, literacy weaknesses and specific skills associated with reading and writing.
 Additional testing may be carried out if supplementary evidence is required.

-Minutes of STEC meetings are accessible from the downloads page.
+Terms of Reference and Minutes of STEC meetings are accessible from the downloads page.